eubinecto/document-indexing/deliverables/report.md

 # Coursework : Document Indexing in MapReduce
 - author: Eu-Bin KIM (10327741)
 - date: 24th of November 2020
-- word count : 986
+- word count : 998

 ## Functionality

 **Stop-words filtering** is implemented in line 86 and 161 of the code.
-Stop-words are words that occur in abundance such as "my", "is" and "the".
-In the code, they are filtered out in the tokenisation process as they rarely hold (Nenadic, 2020) semantic significance.
-While this might be helpful for denoising search query, there is a domain-specific downside to this.
+Stop-words are words that occur in abundance, such as "my", "is" and "the".
+They are filtered out as they rarely hold (Nenadic, 2020) semantic significance.
+While this might help denoise search queries, there is a domain-specific downside to this.
 When people search for a particular episode, one might search for a memorable quote from the episode, say, "I did mean it".
 However, the three terms would not be indexed
-    as all of them are listed as Stop-words in `lib/stopwords.txt`.
-Although none of the Simpson episode Wiki's include the quote, if they did, searching the quote on the index would return nothing.
+    as they are all listed as Stop-words in `lib/stopwords.txt`.
+If any of Simpson episode Wiki's contained the quote, searching the quote would return nothing.

 **Domain specific filtering** - filtering out dates, urls, ISBN's, numbers and page numbers is implemented in line 79-83 of the code.
 Wikipedia pages include in-line citations and "References" section, both of which are not worthy of indexing simply because people would rarely use